firefly-iii/docs/docs/contact/note-donations.rst

 Over the years a humbling amount of people have donated money to me, to aid with the development of Firefly III.
 I've experimented with several ways of doing so and I seem to hover back to Paypal every time.

 Because I feel that you should know this, I want to stress that I don't *need* your donations.
 It's not because I am super rich or because I make a billion dollars as a Google engineer, but I have a well paying job that I love very much.
 I'm not telling you this to brag or something, but your donation will buy me an extra beer in the pub or pay for some EC2 instances.
-I won't pay for my livelyhood.
+It won't pay for my livelyhood.

 I want to make clear to you how I use your donations because there are open source software developers who *do* make a living from their donations.
 People who really need the support to keep doing what they do.